A Newsletter for Friends of the Library

-UMD Library will announce the winners of its second annual Student Video Contest at a free evening event on Thursday, February 19, at 7 p.m. in the library’s fourth floor rotunda reading room, featuring screenings of the winning entries.
+UMD Library will announce the winners of its second annual Student Video Contest at a free evening event on Thursday, February 19, at 7 p.m. in the Library’s fourth floor rotunda reading room, featuring screenings of the winning entries.

-This annual film competition highlights the impressive talent and rich imagination of UMD students and helps to promote the library at the same time.
-Students produce videos that are either about the library or set in the library, vying for valuable prizes—including a $400 UMD Stores gift card for the best overall entry; $100 UMD Stores gift cards for best promotional video and best instructional video about the library; and an iPod Shuffle for honorable mention.
+This annual film competition highlights the impressive talent and rich imagination of UMD students and helps to promote the Library at the same time.
+Students produce videos that are either about the Library or set in the Library, vying for valuable prizes—including a $400 UMD Stores gift card for the best overall entry; $100 UMD Stores gift cards for best promotional video and best instructional video about the Library; and an iPod Shuffle for honorable mention.

 The deadline for entry has been extended until February 2.
 Judging will be conducted by a panel of faculty and library staff.
 To view last year’s overall best film, “UMD Cribs,” produced by student filmmaker Jake Strassman, go to www.d.umn.edu/lib/videocontest/winners.htm.

-This second annual contest is sponsored by the UMD Library, Information Technology Systems and Services, and UMD Stores.
-For more information, contact Reference Librarian Rory Litwin at email@example.com.
+This second annual contest is sponsored by the Library, Information Technology Systems and Services, and UMD Stores.
+For more information, contact Reference Librarian Rory Litwin at firstname.lastname@example.org.

-Nominations are open for the 21st annual Northeastern Minnesota Book Awards, to be presented by the UMD Library and Friends of the Duluth Public Library on Sunday, May 17, 2009, on the campus of UMD.
+Nominations are open for the 21st annual Northeastern Minnesota Book Awards, to be presented by the Library and Friends of the Duluth Public Library on Sunday, May 17, 2009, on the campus of UMD.